Meet Our Team

 Young Artists of America at Strathmore’s staff is made up of passionate musicians, educators, consultants and arts administrators whose main goal is to expose our high school and middle school students to the highest caliber performing arts mentorship and education available.

 Producing Artistic Director / Co-Founder

 Rolando Sanz's work bridging production, performance, and education has made him a performing arts visionary with rare perspective and a reputation as an unflappable leader.
-He was the executive producer of the world premiere of Andrew Lippa's newest concept opera, I Am Anne Hutchinson / I Am Harvey Milk, starring Kristin Chenoweth at the Music Center at Strathmore last April.
-Producing credits include Songs for a New World starring Jason Robert Brown, Children of Eden with Stephen Schwartz, and operatic/Broadway mash-ups like West Side Story + Roméo et Juliette and Madama Butterfly & Miss Saigon.
-Sanz sings leading tenor roles at companies including Spoleto Festival USA, Florentine Opera, Virginia Opera, and Pacific Symphony, and will make his Metropolitan Opera debut in 2017 under the baton of James Levine.
-Rolando has sung the national anthem for the Baltimore Orioles Opening Day ceremonies every year since 2012.
+He was the executive producer of the world premiere of Andrew Lippa's newest concept opera, I Am Anne Hutchinson / I Am Harvey Milk, starring Kristin Chenoweth at the Music Center at Strathmore in 2016.
+Producing credits include The Circle of Life: The Songs of Tim Rice for Maryland Public Television (PBS), Songs for a New World with Jason Robert Brown, Children of Eden with Stephen Schwartz, and the premires of West Side Story + Roméo et Juliette and Madama Butterfly & Miss Saigon.
+Sanz sings leading tenor roles with leading arts organizations across the nation, including Michigan Opera Theatre, Spoleto Festival USA, Florentine Opera, Virginia Opera, and the Pacific Symphony.
+Most recently, he made his Metropolitan Opera debut under the baton of James Levine and appeared in cinemas worldwide via MET Live in HD.
+Rolando has also sung the national anthem for the Baltimore Orioles Opening Day ceremonies since 2012.

 Music Director / Co-Founder